wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 Simulation
 ----------

-- Uses multi-file JSON save formats instead of INI and supports loading/saving the workspace; when started from the VS Code tool menu, these default to using the project directory for saving rather than the system-global location
+- Uses multi-file ``json`` save formats instead of ``ini`` and supports loading/saving the workspace; when started from the VS Code tool menu, these default to using the project directory for saving rather than the system-global location

 Shuffleboard
 ------------